26 Helpful Tips For Installing Security Systems In Your Home

 You’ll need a keypad to allow neighbors and family to access your home when you’re out of town or in the event of an emergency.

 Locate the keypad near the door you use most often.
 Add a second keypad in your bedroom so you can arm the system at night without your smartphone.
-Your smartphone can come in very handy for all sorts of DIY projects.
-Here are 16 examples!

 An alarm key fob works just like a car key fob.
 Instead of pulling out your smartphone or entering a code on a keypad, simply click the key fob to arm/disarm your alarm system.
+These are handy as you can easily carry them on your person and unlike a phone you don’t have to enter a full passcode.

-Exterior and Interior Video Surveillance Cameras Add Yet Another Layer of Protection
+Add Exterior and Interior Video Surveillance Cameras

 Adding an exterior video camera gives you even more control over your home’s security.
 The motion detection feature starts recording the instant someone approaches your doorstep and sends you an alert.
 You can monitor the live action right on your smartphone, tablet or computer.